 During colder weather, natural gas usage typically increases three to seven times as we use our home heaters more often.
 While natural gas prices may fluctuate during warmer seasons, historical data shows lower usage.
 If health permits, you could save on heating costs by lowering your thermostat by three to five degrees.

 Increase in Appliance Usage

-Increased use of appliances during cold weather can impact your bill.
-For example, water heaters work longer and harder to heat the colder water coming in, which could double with the arrival of guests at home.
-Also, cooking more or leaving appliances on could impact your bill.
+Increased use of appliances can impact your bill.
+For example, water heaters work longer and harder during colder weather and could increase your natural gas usage.
+Having guests at home, cooking more, and leaving appliances on could also impact your bill.

 Past Due Amount